dora-rs/dora/apis/c++/node/README.md

 Combined event streams enable the merging of multiple event streams into one.
 The combined stream will then deliver messages from all sources, in order of arrival.

-You can create such a event stream from Dora's event stream using the `dora_events_into_combined` function:
+You can create such an event stream from Dora's event stream using the `dora_events_into_combined` function:

 ```c++
 auto event_stream = dora_events_into_combined(std::move(dora_node.events));